-This is a great quote but you have to really dig into it to understand it.
+This quote really stands out from what I’ve heard, in addition you have to really dig into to understand it.
 These are tools that make the human being very powerful and flexible.

 The quote comes from novel “Siddhartha”, which deals with the spiritual journey of a young man named Siddhartha during the time of Buddha.
 At a point in the book, the protagonist has a conversation with a merchant and it goes like this:

 “That seems to be the way of things.
 Everyone takes, everyone gives.
 Life is like that” (said Siddhartha)“Ah, but if you are without possessions, how can you give?”(the merchant)“Everyone gives what he has.
 The soldier gives strength, the merchant goods, the teacher instructions, the farmer rice, the fisherman fish.”“Very well and what can you give?
 What have you learned that you can give”(the merchant asks of Siddhartha)“I can think, I can wait, I can fast.”“Is that all?”

 “And of what use are they?
 For example, fasting, what good is that?”